-30 Adorable Ways to Tell Your Man You Miss Him
+50 Adorable Ways to Tell Your Man You Miss Him

-Communication is key in any relationship.
-However, as couples nowadays rely on texting to communicate, a lot of the times sentiments and emotions can get lost.
-It's important to be vulnerable in a relationship, and be able to express your feelings.
-So, if you're in a long distance relationship, or your man is just on a trip and you feel like you miss him, don't hesitate to tell him.
-Although there's nothing more sincere than the good old "I miss you" text, we thought of 30 adorable ways to tell your man you miss him.
-He'll surely feel special and end up having a huge smile on his face.
+In any relationship, communication is essential.
+However, because couples nowadays rely on texting to communicate, emotions can often be lost.
+It is essential to be vulnerable in a relationship and be able to express your feelings.
+So, if you're in a long-distance relationship or your man is on a trip and you miss him, don't be afraid to tell him.
+Although nothing says "I miss you" like a simple "I miss you" text, he will undoubtedly feel special and will end up with a big smile on his face, so make him feel extra special with these 50 adorable ways to tell your man you miss him.

 1. I wish you were here right now.

-2. I miss you like a fat kid on diet misses cake.
+2. I miss you the way a chubby kid on a diet misses cake.

 3. Your arms around me felt like home.
-I'm currently home sick.
+I'm currently homesick.

-4. You don't even have the slightest idea how much I miss you
+4. You don't even have the slightest idea how much I miss you.

 5. One of your hugs would be nice right now.